300AB/Game-Notes/README.md

 ### Modifications:

 * Converted to standalone `.html` files for offline reading.
-* Offline wiki files are **not mine** — just preserved snapshots for ease of access, with proper attribution.
+* Offline wiki files are **not mine**: just preserved snapshots for ease of access, with proper attribution.

 See [`EldenRing/ATTRIBUTIONS.md`](./EldenRing/ATTRIBUTIONS.md) for source breakdown.